Legal NHL Betting Guide for 2020

 The National Hockey League (NHL) was the first professional sports organization in the US to embrace sports betting after the Professional and Amateur Sports Protection Act (PASPA) was overturned in 2018.

 With every new NHL season, there are more hockey betting options and NHL playoff odds than ever before.
 Below, we explain the legal options available to US bettors and offer our advice on the best US-friendly online sportsbooks.
-Our guide will also explain betting options, how to read odds, and other important aspects of legal NHL betting.
+Our hockey betting guide will also explain betting options, how to read odds, and other important aspects of legal NHL betting.

 Is It Legal To Bet On NHL Games?